 Bluehost is one of the oldest and most well-known web hosting brand in the industry.
 They are an official ‘WordPress’ recommended hosting provider.

-They are offering WPBeginner users an exclusive 63% off discount, a Free Domain, Free SSL, and a free Site Builder with templates.
+They are offering WPBeginner users an exclusive 63% off discount, a free domain, free SSL certificate, and a free site builder with templates.

 WPEngine is VIP WordPress hosting.
 Their hassle-free hosting offers fast and robust servers that can handle anything.
 Your website is practically hacker proof, and their mind-blowing customer service makes you feel like king.